MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 - You can use the Budgets API to integrate external systems and workflows that are triggered by metrics that you build from the API data.
 - You can pull usage and resource data into your preferred data analysis tools.
-- The Azure resource usage and ratecard APIs can help you accurately predict and manage your costs.
+- The Azure Resource Usage and RateCard APIs can help you accurately predict and manage your costs.
 - The APIs are implemented as a resource provider and are included in the APIs exposed by the Azure Resource Manager.
 - The Budgets API can be integrated with Azure Logic Apps and runbooks.